anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 ### `ActionEffect`

-The `ActionEffect S B H A C E` type defines the effects produced by the action.
+The `ActionEffect S B H AM AC AE` type defines the effects produced by the action.
 The action can perform any of the following:

 - Update the engine environment.
 - Produce a set of messages to be sent to other engine instances.